Vyral/base-template/_posts/2021-10-26-the-smartest-way-to-choose-an-investment-property.md

 ---
 layout: post
-title: The Smartest Way to Choose An Investment Property
+title: The Smartest Way To Choose an Investment Property
 date: 2021-10-26 00:10:00
 tags:
     - Real Estate